stylus/stylus/docs/conditionals.md

  Conditionals provide control flow to a language which is otherwise static, providing conditional imports, mixins, functions, and more.
 The examples below are simply examples, and not recommended :)

-### if
+### if / else if / else

  The `if` conditional works as you would expect, simply accepting an expression, evaluating the following block when `true`.
+Along with `if` are the typical `else if` and `else` tokens, acting as fallbacks.

  The example below would conditionally overload the `padding` property, swapping it for margin.

     overload-padding = true